A tale of two epidemics: Scientists in Sweden and Britain fight over who took the right public health path

 Initially, Britain signaled it would pursue a go-slow approach to allow the pathogen to circulate more widely and begin to create what virologists call “herd immunity.”

 “Our aim is not to stop everyone getting it.
 You can’t do that.
-And it’s not desirable, because you want to get some immunity in the population.
+And it’s not desirable because you want to get some immunity in the population.
 We need to have immunity to protect ourselves in the future,” Britain’s chief scientific adviser, Patrick Vallance, said March 12.

 Giesecke says Britain was on the right path, alongside Sweden.
-But it all came to a full stop with the appearance of a “famous paper” by the epidemiologist Neil Ferguson and his Covid-19 Response Team at Imperial College London, published March 16.
-Ferguson and team are seen as a gold standard by many epidemiologists, and their paper contained jaw-dropping numbers.
+But it all came to a full stop with the appearance of a “famous paper” by epidemiologist Neil Ferguson and his Covid-19 Response Team at Imperial College London, published March 16.
+Ferguson and his team are seen as a gold standard by many epidemiologists, and their paper contained jaw-dropping numbers.

-Giesecke argues that Ferguson’s mathematical simulation shocked the British government and convinced it to do “a 180-degree U-turn” and to panic.
+Giesecke argues that Ferguson’s mathematical simulation shocked the British government and persuaded it to do “a 180-degree U-turn” and to panic.

 The Ferguson model was quickly embraced at the highest levels on both sides of the Atlantic, first by Downing Street and then the White House.

-If nothing at all were done to stop this novel virus infecting a naive population, then 510,00 people in Britain and 2.2 million in the United States would die in a tsunami of infections that would overwhelm each country’s hospitals, Ferguson’s group asserted.
+If nothing at all were done to stop this novel virus from infecting a previously unexposed population, then 510,00 people in Britain and 2.2 million in the United States would die in a tsunami of infections that would overwhelm each country’s hospitals, Ferguson’s group asserted.

 But Britain was never going to do nothing.

-Instead, Prime Minister Boris Johnson’s government first proposed a middle way, with less-than-drastic measures, a “mitigation” strategy much like the one Sweden has pursued.
+Instead, Prime Minister Boris Johnson’s government first proposed a middle way, with less than drastic measures, a “mitigation” strategy much like the one Sweden has pursued.

 Ferguson and his modelers, however, warned that even such a mitigation strategy, which focused on slowing but not necessarily stopping epidemic spread, meant that 250,000 would still die in Britain.
 Public health officials quickly imagined thousands of breathless patients succumbing in hospital parking lots, as emergency room physicians were forced to ration access to ICU beds and precious ventilators.